 The fellowship salary award is considered salary and is taxed by the IRS and state.
 This is an award and it is supplemental and taxed differently from a regular monthly salary check.
 For example, previous awards were taxed at 22% Federal and 6.6% State plus Social Security and Medicare taxes.

 How do I apply for funding?

-Application, Narrative, and, if requesting funding for an option that includes up to $2,500 or up to $5,000 in RSCA-related expenses, a Budget Form must be submitted electronically no later than 5:00 p.m. on Thursday, April 11, 2019, to your college and copy the Office of Research (email@example.com), see email submission addresses below.
-To help the colleges/areas differentiate from other RSCA, please use the keywords Central RSCA in the subject line of the email.
+Application, Narrative, and, if requesting funding for an option that includes up to $2,500 or up to $5,000 in RSCA-related expenses, a Budget Form must be submitted electronically no later than 6:00 p.m. on Friday, April 17, 2020, to Office of Research at email@example.com.

 Proposals must contain the following components:

 - A proposal narrative (not to exceed 3 pages) addressing the following elements:

 - Statement of need/problem to be addressed and likely contribution to the discipline;